kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 ### Part 04a: What Will We Build

 So, Field of View allows you to do some math to determine what positions can be seen from what other positions.
-There's many types of FOV you can be used.
+There's many types of FOV that can be used.
 Precise Permissive Field of View (PPFOV) has the following key properties:

 * **2-dimensional:** This is fine for us, since our game exists in distinct cave